Bail: Getting Out of Jail After an Arrest

 The Eighth Amendment to the U. S. Constitution requires that bail not be excessive.
 This means that bail should not be used to raise money for the government or to punish a person for being suspected of committing a crime.
 Remember: The purpose of bail is to allow the arrested person to remain free until convicted of a crime, and the amount of bail must be no more than is reasonably necessary to keep the suspect from fleeing before a case is over.

-See also Bail and Pretrial Release (or Detention) in Federal Criminal Cases
+See also Bond Revocation in Criminal Cases

 So much for theory.
 In fact, many judges set an impossibly high bail in particular types of cases (such as those involving drug sales or rape) to keep a suspect in jail until the trial is over.
 Although bail set for this purpose — called preventative detention — is thought by many to violate the Constitution, courts have uniformly rejected this argument (the issue has never been decided by the U.S. Supreme Court, the ultimate arbiter of what is and is not constitutional).